GeoStat-Framework/PyKrige/README.md

 To Do...
 --------
-- Consolidate core kriging function to reduce redundancy in code.
+- Consolidate core kriging functions to reduce redundancy in code.